 If a purchaser has multiple affiliations, and the intended school is not clear from the context of the order (for instance, by looking at the billing address or the purchase order’s letterhead), NAQT will clarify the licensing school before shipping questions.

-NAQT will also license practice questions directly to an individual.
+NAQT will also license practice material directly to an individual.
 This is the default if NAQT cannot determine a purchaser’s affiliation, but may also be explicitly requested by the purchaser.

 There are four ways for schools or individuals to acquire a license to use NAQT questions for practice material:

-- Licensing them directly from NAQT (“purchasing practice questions”).
+- Licensing them directly from NAQT (“purchasing practice material”).

 - Receiving a printed copy of a set used at a tournament that the school attended.
 (This option is not available to individuals.)